frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 If we stay close to Joseph and we meditate on the approaching Nativity, there are many things for us to learn.

 He asks us to be simple and humble in our contemplation of Our Lady and her Son.
-There\'s no room for the proud in that little group in Bethlehem.
+There's no room for the proud in that little group in Bethlehem.

 As parents, we can make resolutions to serve in a deeper way, to create that family atmosphere, that formative atmosphere of affection, of love, of care, of kindness, so that we work at bringing up great human beings---great human beings who can take their place in society and fulfill the mission that God has given to them, so that we can build a great civilization of love, a culture of life.

 First and foremost, we have to try and live like great human beings, so that our children see what that means.
 We go to Joseph so that he can teach us to live side by side with Jesus and Mary.

-In a homily that he gave at Midnight Mass one time in 1978, John Paul II said, "Weariness fills men\'s hearts and makes them sleep, as the shepherds slept nearby in the fields of Bethlehem.
+In a homily that he gave at Midnight Mass one time in 1978, John Paul II said, "Weariness fills men's hearts and makes them sleep, as the shepherds slept nearby in the fields of Bethlehem.
 What happened in that stable, in that cavern of rock, has a dimension of profound intimacy.
-It is something that only happens between the Mother and the Babe about to be born.
+It is something that only happens between a Mother and a child about to be born.
 No one else is present.
 Even Joseph, the carpenter of Nazareth, remains outside as a silent witness.
 She alone is fully aware of her Motherhood.
-And only she sees the Child\'s face when he utters his first cry.
+And only she sees the Child's face when he utters his first cry.
 The birth of Christ is, before all else, her mystery, her great day.
 It is the Mother's festival" (John Paul II, *Homily*, Dec.
 24, 1978).

-And only she truly grasped the meaning of this mystery of Christ\'s birth and the Redemption.
-Between Mary and Jesus, there exists an absolutely unique and special relationship shared by no one else---not even Joseph by himself, who, in the Pope\'s words, is only "a silent witness."
+And only she truly grasped the meaning of this mystery of Christ's birth and the Redemption.
+Between Mary and Jesus, there exists an absolutely unique and special relationship shared by no one else---not even Joseph by himself, who, in the Pope's words, is only "a silent witness."

 Joseph, full of admiration, unspeaking and respectful, contemplates the Child and His Mother.
 After Mary, he was the first person to see the Son of God made man.
 No one could have experienced more happiness than he when he took in his arms the Messiah, who in no visible way could be distinguished from any other child.

 Nevertheless, the mystery which Joseph contemplated imposed on him certain limits which he would never cross.

 One writer says that with Mary, it is different "because the great event concerned, above all else, the Mother and her Son.
 Joseph was to participate shortly afterwards, when the profound and mysterious relationship had already been established between Jesus and His Mother.
-Initially, Joseph\'s participation in the mystery had come about through the knowledge given him by the angel\'s revelation of the mission he was to carry out for these two exceptional people" (Federico Suarez, *Joseph of Nazareth*).
+Initially, Joseph's participation in the mystery had come about through the knowledge given him by the angel's revelation of the mission he was to carry out for these two exceptional people" (Federico Suarez, *Joseph of Nazareth*).

 St. Joseph was present later when the shepherds arrived.
-"He saw them approach the stable, timid and curious, to see for themselves the 'babe wrapped in swaddling clothes'" (Luke 2:12).
+That same writer says, "He saw them approach the stable, timid and curious, to see for themselves the 'babe wrapped in swaddling clothes'" (Luke 2:12).

-That same writer says, "He heard them explain to Mary about the apparition of the heavenly messenger who had told them about the birth of the Savior in Bethlehem, and about the sign by which they would recognize him, describing how a multitude of angels had gathered with this first herald envoy, glorifying God and promising peace on earth to men of goodwill.
+"He heard them explain to Mary about the apparition of the heavenly messenger who had told them about the birth of the Savior in Bethlehem, and about the sign by which they would recognize him, describing how a multitude of angels had gathered with this first herald envoy, glorifying God and promising peace on earth to men of goodwill.

 "Joseph also contemplated the radiant happiness of the woman who was his wife, this marvelous lady who had been entrusted in his keeping.
 Enthralled by the way she gazed at her Son, he saw her own unspeakable joy, her own overflowing love, her every gesture so full of exquisite tenderness and meaning" (*ibid*.).